 David H. Shapiro M.D. has been a prominent authority on the subject of hemorrhoids and was one of the doctors contributing to the research and design of the Ultroid® hemorrhoid treatment system.
 This quick, easy, painless and effective treatment for internal hemorrhoids takes 1-3 office visits and 10 minutes to complete and requires no surgery, anesthesia or preparatory procedures.

-Although still used occasionally by some doctors, both laser treatment of hemorrhoids and cryosurgery have been relegated to the second-tier of options to help alleviate this medical issue.
-Even so, it is important to understand your full options to see how effective Ultroid® and the other primary methods HTCF employs actually are.
+Although still used occasionally by some doctors, both laser treatment of hemorrhoids and cryosurgery have been relegated to the second-tier of option.
+Even so, it is important to understand your full options to see how effective HET and the other primary methods HTCF employs actually are.

 The use of medical lasers became popular with the advent of the laparoscopic or belly button operation for removal of the gall bladder; cholecystectomy.
 It soon became apparent that it was associated with complications because of unintended tissue destruction and was replaced by electrocoagulation.